Walter Oesau: Battle of Britain

 On 10 July 1940, the first major clashes of the Battle of Britain occurred in a phase known as the Kanalkampf.
-20 Bf 109s of III./JG 51 led by Hauptmann Hannes Trautloft and 30 Bf 110 C of I./Zerstörergeschwader 26 escorted 20 Dornier Do 17 bombers of II./Kampfgeschwader 2 attacking a large convoy off Folkestone.
+20 Bf 109s of III./JG 51 led by Hauptmann Hannes Trautloft and 30 Messerschmitt Bf 110 C of I./Zerstörergeschwader 26 escorted 20 Dornier Do 17 bombers of II./Kampfgeschwader 2 attacking a large convoy off Folkestone.
 Oberleutnant Oesau was leading 7./JG 51.

 Trautloft noticed three of a flight of six intercepting Hurricanes of No. 32 squadron higher than the escorts, attempting to intercept the bombers.
 Soon they were joined by four squadrons of British fighters: No. 56 Squadron, No. 111 Squadron, No. 64 Squadron and No. 74 Squadron.
 Oesau was able to claim three Spitfires.
 Two 7./JG 51 aircraft crash landed in France.
 British losses show that no Spitfire was lost or destroyed in the ensuing battle.
 Only one No. 32 Hurricane, piloted by Pilot Officer Higgs, was destroyed in a collision with one of the Do 17s and only one other Hurricane was damaged.
 It is possible Oesau was responsible for damaging Higgs' Hurricane, causing him to lose control.
 Two Spitfires landed with light damage while a third was also slightly damaged and force-landed at RAF Manston.
 Over claiming of enemy losses was rife on both sides during the battle.

 On 19 July, III./JG 51 were confronted by Defiants of No. 141 Squadron south of Folkestone.
 As the German pilots were now aware of the Defiant's lack of forward armament, they soon gained the advantage in combat and claimed 11 Defiants shot down in 8 minutes.
 Oesau was credited with one Defiant, taking his score to 19.
 He was the first one of JG 51 to reach double digits in World War II.
 RAF losses record six Defiants destroyed and two damaged.